 Nasal Corticosteroid Sprays

 Your doctor may prescribe these medications to use along with antihistamines or instead of them.
-One spray, Nasacort Allergy 24HR, is available over the counter.
+Two sprays, Nasacort Allergy 24HR and Flonase Allergy Relief, are available over the counter.
 They are effective at relieving nasal congestion, runny nose, and sneezing.

 How they work: These medications work by reducing inflammation.